 Some electronic lock boxes allow listing agents to limit their use to certain time frames for added security.
 The most common use of this feature is to prevent agents from showing the house outside business hours or otherwise violating the seller’s rules for access.
 Unauthorized access to a home is also a violation of the National Association of Realtors (NAR) code of ethics.

 For most types of electronic lock boxes, the access codes expire at the end of each day.
+If an agent must know how to open a lockbox, she needs to get the code for that day.
 The listing agent must refresh this data after it expires before the lock box can be opened again.
 This process generally involves inserting a key card into a card reader that’s connected to a computer, similar to when making a purchase with a credit card.
 The listing agent then logs onto the computer, starts the software for the lock box.
 The next step is to enter the ID and password for the lock box, which allows the software to upload the lockbox’s usage data from the key card.

-How to Open a Lock Box with a Proprietary Design
+How to Unlock Realtor Lock Box with a Proprietary Design

 The major design differences between competing lock boxes often means that a particular MLS organization only promotes lock boxes from one manufacturer.
 This strategy means that agents in that MLS only need to learn how to use one type of lock box and keep one key.
+This can make learning how to open a lockbox easier.
 However, this practice isn’t universal.
 Agents in some areas may need to use multiple lock box types.
 Currently, MLS organizations who want to recommend a lock box often must decide between Supra and SentriLock.